In a nutshell: Betterment is an industry leader as a simple, low-cost, easy-to-use robo-advisor.

 These packages allow you to get help from a financial advisor.

 That includes advice from a licensed financial expert or certified financial planner.
-That can be especially helpful if you have complex finances.
+And if you have complex finances, that can be especially helpful.

 For $199, you can book a 45-minute Getting Started call with a financial advisor.